Pitu/Kuro/README.md

 Each module has detailed instructions inside their own files.
 Take a look at them for further details on how to use.

+- `anime <name of the anime>`
+  Shows the first occurence of the searched anime on kitsu.io and returns a summary of it

 - `emote [emote]`
   Shows information about a custom emote.